 In 1973 Stepping Stone residential program was created as an alternative to the state’s expensive and restrictive institutions.
-Our residential program started with a single home and has now grown into ten residential options that provide services to people with a wide variety of skill levels and support needs.
+Our residential program started with a single home and has now grown into sixteen 24-hour homes and one multi-unit apartment complex, Midstep.
 We continue to be committed to providing opportunities and options which make it possible for residents to live in environments which represent the least restrictive option possible, thereby affording the greatest degree of personal freedoms for each individual.
 As always we emphasize health, safety, and privacy, and reinforce attitudes of personal and community responsibility and participation.

-Although the times have changed, we still continue to offer electronics recycling (e-cycling) and a retail used electronics and computer store.
+Although the times have changed, we still continue to offer electronics recycling (e-cycling) and quality used electronics that we stock and sell in our computer store.
 We also continue to have contract services that include packaging, light assembly, and mail-out services.

 As we celebrate our 44th anniversary of providing supports to people with developmental and intellectual disabilities we are proud of what we have accomplished, but it doesn’t stop there.
 We look forward to the future and the differences we can make for the people we support.
 We will focus our efforts on Community Employment and helping those we support secure jobs in their local communities.
 Not only does it impact their lives, but the lives of those they work with and for.
 Together we can make this happen!